 Be realistic about the brand concept you build.
 Too many marketers try to jam everything into the brand concept, trying to “pass the test” but then after they get a winning score, they realize that they can’t execute the brand concept that just won.
 You should think of your brand concept as you would a 30 second TV ad or a digital billboard.

-Do your homework of your Brand Positioning Statement
+Do the homework of your brand positioning statement

-Most of the meat of a good concept comes from the work you do with a positioning statement.
+Most of the meat of a good concept comes from the work you do with a brand positioning statement.
 Make sure you go deep to understand who you are selling to and what you are selling.
-Brand Positioning Statements provide the most useful function of taking everything you know about your brand, everything that could be said about the consumer and making choices to pick one target that you’ll serve and one brand promise you will stand behind.
-A best in class positioning statement has four key elements:
+Your brand positioning statement provides the most useful function of taking everything you know about your brand, everything that could be said about the consumer and making choices to pick one target that you’ll serve and one brand promise you will stand behind.
+A best in class brand positioning statement has four key elements: